HargovindArora/Airbnb_New_User_Bookings_Prediction/README.md

 Ensemble of RandomForestCLassifier, LightGBM and XGBoost made into a Stacking using StackingClassifier with passthrough=True and then using LogisticRegression as the final estimator

 ## Language, Tools and Technologies
-Python, Numpy, Pandas, Scikit-Learn, LightGBM and XGBoost
+Google Colab, Python, Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn, LightGBM and XGBoost

 ## Score
 Scoring Metric used is NDCG and the obtained score is 0.92256 on Kaggle's Private Leaderboard of an In-Class Competition.